evertn/docs/docs/guides/content-mods/creating-a-small-production-chain.md

 * **PopulationRange**: Specifies the population range that the building provides to the city when the city generates the store.
 It shows the minimum and maximum value of the population that it can have.
 * **CanHaveDemand**: Specifies if the building can demand products.
 * **Size**: Building size in X, Y, Z axes.
-* **Liveries** (Array): Specifies the path of the building's ,obj file.
+* **Liveries** (Array): Specifies the path of the building's .obj file.
 For more information about this section read the guide: Creating your first building mod.
 * **Price**: It is the price of the building, in this case the demolition price.
 * **RunningCosts**: This is the operative cost of the building.
 As it is a city building, it has no effect on the player's finances.
-It is `null` value iby default.
+It is `null` value by default.
 * **Hidden**: This parameter indicates whether the object will appear in the game or in menus as buildable asset in the player's menu.
 Hidden assets can still be visible in game, e.g. locomotives in recipes.

 ## Selling products (`.citydemandrecipe` asset ):